sanity-io/plugin-kit/docs/semver-workflow.md

 # .github/workflows/main.yml
 name: CI & Release
 on:
-  # Build on pushes to release branches
   push:
     branches: [main, v3]
-  # Build on pull requests targeting release branches
-  pull_request:
-    branches: [main, v3]
 ```

+** Check secrets **
+Ensure that your repo or Github org has set the secrets used by the workflow.

+`secrets.GITHUB_TOKEN` should always be available by default, but
+`secrets.NPM_PUBLISH_TOKEN` is not.

 ### 3. Update .releaserc.json

 This differs from repo to repo.
+Branches defaults to `"branches": ["main"]`

 In a typical plugin repo with a v2 and v3 version, it will typically look like this: